loopbackio/loopback.io/pages/en/lb3/Middleware-generator.md

 The tools adds the specified middleware to the application's [`middleware.json`](middleware.json.html) file

-### EXAMPLES
+### Examples

-Here is an example to add a middleware to an existing phase.
+Here is an example of adding middleware to an existing phase.

 ```
-$ slc loopback:middleware
+$ lb middleware
 ?
 Enter the middleware name: m1
 ?
 Select the phase for m1: 5. routes
 ?
 Select the sub phase for m1: 1. before